Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Intentionally altering the files, data or software on Holy Souls computers without the supervision of teacher/staff/administration will be viewed as vandalism.

-- Students are only allowed access to computers in the Lab and Library, under supervision of teacher/staff/administration.
+- Students are only allowed access to computers under the supervision of teacher/staff/administration.

 - Use of the Internet without the knowledge and permission of teacher/staff/administration is prohibited.